jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 Alfresco Share needs to know which strings to use to display things like the workflow title and description that show up in the "Start Advanced Workflow" dialog, and titles and descriptions for individual tasks.
 The identifiers for these strings follow a specific format.

 There are two separate properties bundles to deal with.
-One is for the "repo" tier, so it goes in the workflow-tutorial-repo project.
-The other is for the "share" tier, so it goes in the workflow-tutorial-share project.
+One is for the "repo" tier, so it goes in the workflow-tutorial-platform-jar module.
+The other is for the "share" tier, so it goes in the workflow-tutorial-share-jar module.

 Properties for the repo tier go in:

-    $TUTORIAL_HOME/workflow-tutorial-repo/src/main/resources/alfresco/module/workflow-tutorial-repo/messages
+    $TUTORIAL_HOME/workflow-tutorial-platform-jar/src/main/resources/alfresco/module/workflow-tutorial-platform-jar/messages

 The SDK has already created the "messages" folder along with a sample properties file, which you can delete.

-In the messages folder, create a new file called "[scWorkflow.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/workflow/workflow-tutorial-repo/src/main/resources/alfresco/module/workflow-tutorial-repo/messages/scWorkflow.properties)" with the following content:
+In the messages folder, create a new file called "[scWorkflow.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/workflow/workflow-tutorial/workflow-tutorial-platform-jar/src/main/resources/alfresco/module/workflow-tutorial-platform-jar/messages/scWorkflow.properties)" with the following content:

     # Workflow related strings
     helloWorldUI.workflow.title=Hello World UI (Activiti)